Guide

 Angel networks vs individual angels

 Angel investors can work alone or as part of a group, often called a network or syndicate.
-Understanding the difference can help you find the right fit for your business.
+Understanding the difference helps you find the right fit for your business.

-• Individual angels often make decisions faster and can offer a more personal, hands-on mentoring relationship.
+• Individual angels make decisions faster and offer more personal, hands-on mentoring.
 They're using their own funds, so their commitment is direct.

 • Angel networks pool money and expertise from multiple investors.
-This can mean access to more capital and a wider range of skills, and recent reports show they are making an impact on diversity, with angel groups making more investment deals in all-female teams than in mixed-gender or all-male teams.
+This can mean access to more capital and a wider range of skills.
+Recent reports show angel groups are making more investment deals in all-female teams than in mixed-gender or all-male teams.

-Think about what you need most – is it speed and a close mentor, or a larger investment with a broad support team?
+Think about what you need most: speed and a close mentor, or more capital with a broad support team.

 Is your business ready for angel investment?

 • Can you show traction?
-This could be early sales, a growing user base, or a working prototype.
-Investors want to see proof of concept.
+Early sales, a growing user base, or a working prototype all count.
+Investors want proof of concept.

 • Are your finances in order?
-Having clear, up-to-date books makes your business look professional and trustworthy.
-It shows you understand your numbers and are ready for scrutiny.
+Clear, up-to-date books make your business look professional and show you understand your numbers.

 • Are you willing to give up equity?
 Angel investment isn't a loan.
-You'll be trading a share of your company for capital, so be prepared to give up some ownership and control.
+You'll trade a share of your company for capital, so be prepared to give up some ownership.

 Choosing the right angel